leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0195-mardini-2025-testing-floor.md

 Today is day 3 of [Mardini 2025][mardini-2025].
 The prompt for today is "ARCHITECTURE", in the SOPS category.

-For this project, I recreated an iconic setting from the [severance-show][Severance] TV Show.
+For this project, I recreated an iconic setting from the [Severance][severance-show] TV Show.
 Specifically, the hallway and elevator leading down to the testing floor below the severed floor.
 This scene is significant, especially in season 2, for... reasons... that I won't get into because they're significant spoilers and Severance